-TD Ameritrade delivers the ultimate package for investors, including $0 trades, fantastic trading platforms, excellent market research, industry-leading education for beginners, and reliable customer service.
+TD Ameritrade delivers the ultimate trading package.
+Highlights include $0 stock and ETF trades, fantastic trading platforms, excellent market research, industry-leading education for beginners, and reliable customer service.
 This outstanding all-around experience makes TD Ameritrade our top overall broker in 2021.

 Top Takeaways for 2021

 After spending five months testing 15 of the best online brokers for our 10th Annual Review, here are our top findings on TD Ameritrade:

 - Get up to $375 and trade commission-free with TD Ameritrade.
 Open Account

 On November 25th, 2019, Charles Schwab announced it was acquiring TD Ameritrade in an all-stock transaction valued at approximately $26 billion.
 The deal closed on October 6th, 2020.
 At the time of closing, the combined company housed roughly $6 trillion in assets and 28 million brokerage accounts.